 - Knowledge of outdoor safety and best practices when working in challenging remote conditions, including cold weather survival and wilderness first aid.

-- This position reports to Central/Eastern Region Chief Engineer and is benefits eligible.
+- This position reports to the Chief Engineer, is union represented and benefits eligible

-- The probable hiring range for this exempt position is between $87,500 and $97,500 annually, depending on qualifications.
+- The probable hiring range for this nonexempt position is between the hourly equivalent of $60,000 – 74,900 annually, depending on qualifications.

 - For the safety of our employees, the contractors/vendors we work with, and the public we serve, OPB has a mandatory COVID vaccination policy and all employees are required to show proof of vaccination.